Ultimate Guide to the Monte Alban Ruins

 Grab some sangria & a bit of shade in the cute cafe inside Monte Alban’s small museum..

-Thanks for reading this “Ultimate Guide to the Monte Alban Ruins in Oaxaca!”
-Make sure to bring sunscreen, as there’s very little shade to protect you here: & also make sure you visit the staggeringly beautiful Hierve el Agua, one of only two petrified waterfalls in the world.
-Then, eat & drink your way through the charmingly colorful streets of Oaxaca City, one of my new favorite Mexico destinations.
+Thanks for reading this guide!
+Make sure to bring sunscreen, as there’s very little shade here.
+And also make sure to visit the staggeringly beautiful Hierve el Agua, one of only two petrified waterfalls in the world.

 xoxo Noelia